-Course fees for 2023-24 are as follows:
+Course fees for 2024-25 are as follows:

-- \$415 for a full year (1.0 credit) course - \$280 for a single semester (0.5 credit) course
+- \$ 415 for a full year (1.0 credit) course - \$ 280 for a half year (0.5 credit) course

 Some courses also require the purchase of a text or online resource.
 Any costs associated with these would be in addition to the course fees.
-Details for each course can be found in the course descriptions in our course catalog.
+Details for each course can be found in the course descriptions in the AVLI catalog.

-^{}Please note that the above fees do not include costs associated with AP exam or dual-credit registration.
+\Please note that the above fees do not include costs associated with the AP exam or dual-enrollment registration.